Antimony trioxide: Safety

 Antimony(III) oxide has suspected carcinogenic potential for humans.
 Its TLV is 0.5 mg/m3, as for most antimony compounds.
-No other human health hazards were identified for antimony(III) oxide, and no risks to human health and the environment were identified from the production and use of antimony trioxide in daily life.
+Before 2021, no other human health hazards were identified for antimony(III) oxide, and no risks to human health and the environment were identified from the production and use of antimony trioxide in daily life.
+However, the 15th Report on Carcinogens released on December 21, 2021, by the US Department of Health and Human Services categorised antimony(III) oxide as carcinogenic.